Mjz86/c_colon/mcc.md

 iovaluexpr T&:

-a typical l-value reference like inout , this is the awnser to inout like semantics without the intent to steal.
+a typical l-value reference like in-out , this is the awnser to in-out like semantics without the intent to steal.

-its like inout,for passing around T without potentially changing the adresss of T , unlike inout.
+its like in-out,for passing around T without potentially changing the adresss of T , unlike in-out.

 if a function throws by exception,  this value is considered dropped/uninitilized if T is mutable .